ILIAS-eLearning/ILIAS/docs/development/maintenance.md

 say on new test cases and can ask for modifications.
 They will be the ones contacted if there are questions concerning the test cases for a component.
-4. **Authority to (De-)Assign Authorities**: The people listed here are authorised to assign and deassign other people to the authorities of a component They are the only ones allowed to modify the `maintenance.json` of a component.
+4. **Authority to (De-)Assign Authorities**: The people listed here are authorised to assign and deassign other people to the authorities of a component.
+They are the only ones allowed to modify the authority entries of a component in this document.

 Each of these authorities can be held by a different set of people.
 This means that the social organisation of different groups working on different parts of